- Workshop, Hands-on, Building,

-You'll need to be safety conscious and able to follow detailed
+You'll need a safety conscious approach to our work and be able

-instructions, as well as having good levels of concentration and
+to follow detailed instructions, as well as have good levels of

 Good maths skills are really important to make calculations and

-take measurements and you need to be happy working on your own and
+take measurements and you need to be happy to work on your own as

 There are no formal requirements although it would help to have